zeiktuvai/GB-ServerManager/README.md

 ### In Development
 - Ability to download and create servers right from the app
-- Server PID persistance (So you can close the application to update it without closing the servers).
+- Server PID persistance (So you can close the application to update it without closing the servers)
-- Instituing a separate timer for each server so that if it dies in that 5 minute window you don't have to wait for the next tick for it to come back up.
-(Or reduce the tick on the main timer to check every 30sec to so many minutes).
 - Ability to edit ini files
 - Ability to delete servers (including their files)
 - E-mail server status notifications